gatsbyjs/gatsby/docs/docs/node-interface.md

 ## Source plugins

-New nodes are added to Gatsby by "source" plugins.
+`Source` plugins adds new nodes to Gatbsy.
 A common one that many Gatsby sites use is the [Filesystem source plugin](/packages/gatsby-source-filesystem/) which turns files on disk into File nodes.